PerimeterInstitute/SymmetryDocs/README.md

 ```

 for these older versions.
 Once you have loaded the module, you should see
-that this is tha `python` command that will be run:
+that this is the `python` command that will be run:

 ```
 $ module load python